Ask a Trooper: School bus safety

 State law requires all vehicles to stop for school buses when the bus driver activates the flashing lights and has the crossing arm fully extended.
-Red flashing lights on buses indicate students are either entering or exiting the bus.
+Red flashing lights on school buses indicate students are either entering or exiting the bus.

 In 2017, the fine for a school bus stop arm/red lights violation in Minnesota increased from $300 to $500.